Iraqi Kurdistan

 Iraqi Kurdistan or Southern Kurdistan (باشووری کوردستان) refers to the Kurdish-populated part of northern Iraq.
-It is considered one of the four parts of "Kurdistan" in Western Asia, which also includes parts of southeastern Turkey (Northern Kurdistan), northern Syria (Western Kurdistan), and northwestern Iran (Eastern Kurdistan).
-Much of the geographical and cultural region of Iraqi Kurdistan is part of the Kurdistan Region (KRI), an autonomous region recognized by the Constitution of Iraq.
+It is considered one of the four parts of Greater Kurdistan in West Asia, which also includes parts of southeastern Turkey (Northern Kurdistan), northern Syria (Western Kurdistan), and northwestern Iran (Eastern Kurdistan).
+Much of the geographical and cultural region of Iraqi Kurdistan is part of the Kurdistan Region (KRI), a semi-autonomous region recognized by the Constitution of Iraq.
 As with the rest of Kurdistan, and unlike most of the rest of Iraq, the region is inland and mountainous.

 Etymology

 The exact origins of the name Kurd are unclear.
 The suffix -stan is an Iranian term for region.
-The literal translation for Kurdistan is "Region of Kurds".
+The literal translation for Kurdistan is "Land of Kurds".

 The name was also formerly spelled Curdistan.
 One of the ancient names of Kurdistan is Corduene.

 Geography

 Iraqi Kurdistan is largely mountainous, with the highest point being a 3,611 m (11,847 ft) point known locally as Cheekha Dar ("black tent").
 Mountains in Iraqi Kurdistan include the Zagros, Sinjar Mountains, Hamrin Mountains, Mount Nisir and Qandil mountains.
 There are many rivers running through the region, which is distinguished by its fertile lands, plentiful water, and picturesque nature.
 The Great Zab and the Little Zab flow east–west in the region.
 The Tigris river enters Iraqi Kurdistan from Turkish Kurdistan.

 The mountainous nature of Iraqi Kurdistan, the difference of temperatures in its various parts, and its numerous bodies of water make it a land of agriculture and tourism.
 The largest lake in the region is Lake Dukan.
 There are also several smaller lakes, such as Darbandikhan Lake and Duhok Lake.
 The western and southern parts of Iraqi Kurdistan are not as mountainous as the east.
 Instead, it is rolling hills and plains vegetated by sclerophyll scrubland.